AliceO2Group/ReadoutCard/README.md

-# RORC module
+# ReadoutCard (RoC) module
-The RORC module is the software that directly interfaces with the RORC (ReadOut and Receiver Card) PCIe cards.
+The RoC module* is a C++ library that provides a high-level interface for accessing and controlling high-performance data acquisition PCIe cards.

-RORCs can have multiple DMA channels, and each channel is treated separately by the program.
+It currently supports the C-RORC and CRU cards.

-  (Note: the old C-RORC card has 6 channels, the upcoming CRU 1.)
+**Formerly known as the RORC module*

 Channel ownership lock
 -------------------